Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/README.md

 ![image](https://user-images.githubusercontent.com/3368156/144290330-a111b50b-9a26-41f7-96e7-63b9d18f9133.png)

 Ultimately, therefore there are a number of sources of individual feature, dataset and service metadata within the standards.
 “Coverage” has a very specific meaning in all IHO standards.
 S-57 (and to some extent, S-100) define it as a 2-D polygon where data coverage exists and it is included in most datasets as a feature in its right (validation tests exclude features which lie outside coverage areas).
 In S-57, in order to create datasets with rectangular (angular rectangular) extents, coverage is extended with areas of “no data available” (this has been dispensed with in the newer S-101 ENC equivalent S-100 product specification.
 Indeed, it is this coverage, together with a dataset’s Compilation Scale, that form a high priority metadata item across services.

 Charts are updateable.
 One of the significant differences between S-57, S-100 and other vector formats is the rigorous incremental update method it encapsulates.

 This update method allows for incremental updating of features, attributes, and the topological structure of which its geometry is made.
 The model is one of simple Add/Delete and Modify instructions encoded as sequences of update instructions in discrete updates.
 This creates some metadata challenges though as a dataset’s “issue date” can be sometimes interpreted as the date of the major edition issue or the latest update.
 S-57 has evolved a dedicated process for describing the process, which has been (at least partly) inherited by S-101.

+## The introduction of IHO S-100
+In response to the successes of IHO S-57 and its development the IHO commenced an ambitious development programme in 2003.
+What was initially S-57 “version 4” became IHO S-100, the “Universal Hydrographic Data Model”.
+S-100 is a far more ambitious project, to define an overarching global framework for the representation of any marine geospatial data within an open standard.
+Using the ISO19100 series framework for its defining principles, IHO S-100 defines the many elements needed to comprehensively model, represent, encode and portray digital datasets representing marine entities in many domains and subdomains.
+IHO S-100 defines individual “product specifications” covering many different types of marine geospatial data including electronic charts and publications, regulated and protected marine spaces, maritime limits and boundaries and maritime safety information.

+Coupled with a geospatial registry hosted at the IHO in Monaco, and supported by a number of ancillary IHO standards, S-100 represents the culmination of 20 years of progress and development in hydrographic thinking and is a unique achievement in the field of global geospatial standards.

+With the publication of S-100 edition 5.0.0, destined to be the framework for development of the next generation of ECDIS systems on ocean-going vessels for the next 20-30 years, and in the centenary of the founding of the IHO, the standard is finally approaching a level of maturity where widespread adoption will take place by participating hydrographic offices, industry and scientific implementers.
+This adoption will run the course of 2020-2030, the IHO’s “Decade of Implementation”.

+S-100 is the foundation for the e-Navigation community’s Common Maritime Data Structure (CMDS) standard as well as the foremost marine standard used by the United Nations Group on Global Geospatial Information Management (UN-GGIM) for implementation in pursuit of the UN’s Sustainable Development Goals.

+S-100 ushers in some significant changes to implementers of marine geospatial data under its product specifications.
+* Multiple product specifications.
+A potentially unlimited number of individual product specifications can be created, each with their own models, reusing feature and attribute definitions from the IHO geospatial registry.
+This diversity of different product specifications will enable S-100 to address multiple use cases, user groups and marine geospatial phenomena in its different user groups.
+* Model-Driven development.
+S-100 implements an abstract feature model, the GFM, which all product specifications implement.
+This fuses coverage and vector feature types and provides machine-readable schemas for all components
+* Dynamic feature and portrayal mechanisms driven by XML catalogues.

 ## Metadata and S-100.
 Due to the relatively rudimentary metadata specification in the existing S-57 standard, S-100 implemented an ISO19115 conformant metadata profile, which is, in turn implemented by each of the S-100 component product specifications.